Burley House

 Burley House, Burley-on-the-Hill, Rutland, England is a 17th-century country house built for Daniel Finch, 2nd Earl of Nottingham.
 Although Finch sought advice on the house from such as Christopher Wren, he appears to have acted as his own architect.
 The house stands on the site of an earlier building, owned by George Villiers, 1st Duke of Buckingham in the early 17th century.
 The scale of Finch's new house is vast, the main block, the corps de logis, is fifteen bays long by seven wide, and fronts an expansive cour d'honneur.
 Construction took place between 1696 and 1700.
 Much of the interior of the house was destroyed in a major fire in 1908, although subsequently restored.
 In the late 20th century the house was converted to apartments, with enabling development in the grounds, by Kit Martin.
 Burley House is a Grade I listed building.
 Its park is listed at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.
+Within the estate is a notable early cricket ground, the Park, laid out in the late 18th century by George Finch, 9th Earl of Winchilsea.